Loaf-God7/TXv2-Pi-Project/README.md

 # Introduction

-This guide will walk you through flashing the STM32 on board.
+This guide will walk you through flashing the STM32 on board to control it via UART with a SBC or similar device.
 The default OS already has the capibility to put the STM32 into DFU mode using a script, and upload a new firmware file.
 Even after changing the communication port in the firmware on the STM32, DFU and firmware upload scripts still works on the stock SOC.

 ### What you will need
 - Any Linux system with decent specs that you can install Klipper on **(device with GPOI reccomended)**.
 I'd reccomend Raspberry Pi 3 or better.
 No Zeros boards!